atomicteamdesign/atd/README.md

 ## The Hierarchy

-ATD borrows its structure from biology — not as a metaphor for its own sake, but because it provides a useful way to reason about complex systems.
+Atomic Team Design borrows its structure from biology — not as a metaphor for its own sake, but because it provides a useful way to reason about complex systems.

 | Level | Concept | What it represents |
 |-------|---------|-------------------|